why Himax Technologies Inc. [HIMX] is a Good Choice for Investors After New Price Target of $14.32

 The Company management will host one-on-one or group meetings with interested investors during the conference dates.
 Conference participation is by invitation only and registration is mandatory.
 For more information on the conference or to schedule a one-on-one or group meeting, please contact a Needham representative or the conference coordinator at: conferences@needhamco.com.

-Over the last 12 months, HIMX stock rose by 107.99%.
-The one-year Himax Technologies Inc. stock forecast points to a potential upside of 1.82.
+Over the last 12 months, HIMX stock rose by 116.37%.
+The one-year Himax Technologies Inc. stock forecast points to a potential downside of -11.66.
 The average equity rating for HIMX stock is currently 2.00, trading closer to a bullish pattern in the stock market.

 Guru’s Opinion on Himax Technologies Inc. [HIMX]: